-Parents and guardians of each student enrolled in PAL Academy, but not residing in our Chartering School District (SBCUSD) or County of San Bernardino, will be informed, by our intake staff and/or guidance techs, that the student has no right to admission to any of the schools of our chartering District (SBCUSD) as a consequence of enrollment in PAL Academy, except to the extent that such a right may be extended by the District (SBCUSD) through requesting inter-district transfers in accordance with existing enrollment and transfer policies of the District.
+Parents and guardians of each student enrolled in PAL Academy, but not residing in our Chartering School District or County of San Bernardino, will be informed by our intake staff and/or guidance techs, that the student has no right to admission to any of the schools of our chartering District as a consequence of enrollment in PAL Academy, except to the extent that such a right may be extended by the District through requesting inter-district transfers in accordance with existing enrollment and transfer policies of the District.
+This policy will also be placed in our student handbook.

-EMPLOYEE RIGHTS
+ELEMENT 13 EMPLOYEE RIGHTS

-"A description of the rights of any employee of the school district upon leaving the employment of the school district to work in a charter school, and of any rights of return to the school district after employment at a charter school."
+"The rights of an employee of the school district upon leaving the employment of the school district to work in a charter school, and of any rights of return to the school district after employment at a charter school."
 Ed.
-Code § 47605(b)(5)(M)
+Code § 47605(b) (5) (M)